EasyScience/EasyDiffractionApp/README.md

 **EasyDiffraction** allows simulation of diffraction patterns based on a structural model and refinement of its parameters.
 For refinement, the program uses a number of fitting engines (minimizers) such as [lmfit](https://lmfit.github.io/lmfit-py), [bumps](https://github.com/bumps/bumps) and [DFO-LS](https://github.com/numericalalgorithmsgroup/dfols).

-**EasyDiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **EasyDiffraction** is based on _external_ crystallographic libraries (calculation engines) such as [CrysPy](https://github.com/ikibalin/cryspy), [CrysFML](https://code.ill.fr/scientific-software/crysfml) and [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS) (experimental).
+**EasyDiffraction** is similar to crystallographic programs like FullProf, Jana, GSAS, ShelX, etc. Unlike these programs **EasyDiffraction** is based on _external_ crystallographic libraries (calculation engines) such as [CrysPy](https://github.com/ikibalin/cryspy) and [CrysFML](https://code.ill.fr/scientific-software/crysfml).
 This allows **EasyDiffraction** to cover different functionality aspects within a single, intuitive and user-friendly graphical interface.
 These libraries are included with the installation so there is no need to compile/install them separately.

 ## Main features